Meron and Rabbi Shimon bar Yochai (Rashbi)

 -

-From Rashbi’s tomb (facing the entrance) turn to the left and proceed behind the building.
+Starting in the main parking lot and facing the entrance to Rashbi’s tomb, turn to the left and proceed behind the building.
 You will immediately see the presumed burial cave of the 1st century sage Hillel the Elder.
-This is a Medieval tradition, and there are no texts to support it.
-One cannot enter the cave and other than a non-conspicuous notice one would have difficulty knowing that this tradition exists.
+Its identification is a medieval tradition and there are no texts to support it.
+One cannot enter the cave and other than a non-conspicuous notice one would have difficulty even knowing that such a tradition exists.
 Proceed down the hill on a gravel footpath with stairs and railings.

 -

 At the bottom of the stairway turn to the right on the paved path.
-Continue to the first exit on the left.
-You will see a short green metal pole with a Schvil Yisrael marking by the path and two concrete structures on the other side of the road.
+Turn onto the first turning on the left marked by a short green metal pole with a Schvil Yisrael marking next to the path and two concrete structures on the other side of the road.

 -

 Continue along this footpath until you come to large stone structure.
-This is a Roman mausoleum, and has been identified since the medieval period as the tomb of the 1st century sage Shammai (50 BCE-30 CE), although again there are no texts to support this.
+This is a Roman mausoleum which since the medieval period has been identified as the tomb of the sage Shammai (50 BCE to 30 CE).
+Again, there are no texts to support this.

 -

 Shortly on turning to the left you will come to the ruins of Shema.
-Prominent are the ruins of its synagogue.
+Prominent among the ruins are those of its synagogue.

 -

-Map of hike from Meron to the Shema ruins
+Map of hike from Meron to the ruins of Shema

 To follow your location on your smart phone, click on https://israelhiking.osm.org.il/share/EOrAYeUNz5.
 Click on the black box with a cross at the top left of the map and it should change color to green.
 It is not necessary to download the free app unless you wish to.